atesgoral/vagrant-staging/README.md

 ssh staging
 ```

-Use it as a host in your Ansible playbook:
+Use it as a host in your Ansible inventory:

 ```
 [database]